Merkaffe/iAPS/README.md

 Be sure to select "All Omnipod Types" when doing an "Add Pump" to try out the OmnipodKit PumpManager
 ```

-## To Add to Tri
+## To Add to Trio
-Unfortunately Trio has some special case code for dealing with the OmniKit and OmniBLE Pump Managers.
+Unfortunately Trio isn't currently set up to handle pump managers as a plugin and
-Additionally Trio isn't currently set up to handle plugin pump managers gracefally in the general case.
+requires a number special case source code changes to support each pump manager type.
-So a number of Trio changes are needed to add the OmnipodKit Pump Manager to the Trio app.
+Thus a number of Trio source code changes are needed to add OmnipodKit to the Trio app.
-Marion Barker has already done this and can provide more information and a version of Trio
+Marion Barker has prototyped the work for this and can provide more information and
-with all the needed mods to add the current version of the OmnipodKit Pump Manager to Trio.
+a version of Trio with the changes needed to add the OmnipodKit Pump Manager to Trio.